hande-qmc/hande/documentation/users_guide/manual.rst

    	\hat{C}_{ij} = S_{xi}S_{xj} + S_{yi}S_{yj} + S_{zi}S_{zj}.

-   This value will be output at every beta value on each loop.
+   This value will be calculated from the first iteration of each report loop.

    Note: the correlation function can only be calculated for one pair of spins in a single simulation.
 **truncate_space** *truncation_level*